Continuous Change: FLUX + Foundations

 ThinkCatalyst@FATE 2019 // Columbus College of Art & Design

-Registration can be submitted online here starting October 1st, 2018.
+Registration can be submitted online here starting October 1st, 2018 and will close March 10, 2019.

 ThinkCatalyst will kick off on the morning of April 3rd, 2019, and have a registration fee of $75 that will include lunch.